-- Ensure that adequate space exists around the equipment for access during installation, maintenance, and servicing. - Preplan the mounting location of the PC 270-1 before installation - Use the provided adjustable mounting bracket and hardware to mount the PC 270-1
+- Ensure that adequate space exists around the equipment for access during installation, maintenance, and servicing. - Preplan the mounting location of the PC 270-2 before installation - Use the provided adjustable mounting bracket and hardware to mount the PC 270-2

-• Ground the PC 270-1 using a 2 AWG insulated wire to the tower.
+- Ground the PC 270-2 using a 2 AWG insulated wire to the tower.
 Route all ground conductors down and away from the energized equipment and ensure there are no bends less than an 8 inch bend radius.
+Ensure an anti-corrosive agent is used on both ends of the 2AWG wire. - Use a leveling tool to verify the PC and brackets are level - When wiring is complete (next section), close the door and seal the enclosure from moisture and debris by rotating the two outer knobs.

-POWER CONVERTER (PC 270-1) WIRING
+PC 270-2 WIRING

-On the PC 270-1, input power is connected to terminal block TB1.
+On the PC 270-2, input power is connected to terminal block TB1.
 Mounted on TB1 is a Metal Oxide Varistor (VR1) which reduces line surges and transients.
 Input power circuit breakers are also mounted on TB1.
-Disconnect power from the FTC 270 before servicing circuit breakers or MOV.
+Disconnect power from the PC 270-2 before servicing circuit breakers or MOV.

-Flag Indicator on the 2-pole circuit breakers is clearly marked with green OFF and red ON.
+Flag Indicator on the 2-pole circuit breaker is marked with green OFF and red ON.